pyokagan/CS2103AUG2016-T11-C4-main/docs/DeveloperGuide.md

 2. Should come with automated unit tests and open source code.

-3. Have the app notify me of the error in my command, and suggest the right command when I make a typo/forget the format of the command
+3. Have the app notify me of the error in my command, and suggest the right command when I make a typo/forget the format of the command.

+4. Storage should not use relational databases, but an editable text file.

+5. For a full list of constrains, see the handbook at http://www.comp.nus.edu.sg/~cs2103/AY1617S1/contents/handbook.html#handbook-project-constraints

 ## Appendix D: Glossary